mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 ## Agenda

-In the previous lesson we created a Person Class.
-So if we want to define the same class in backbone js. and thats what we will be learning in this lesson.
-“Defining models in backbone js”.
-Its pretty straight forward.
+In the previous lesson, we created a Person Class.
+So if we want to define the same class in backbone js.
+And that's what we will be learning in this lesson.
+“Defining models in Backbone js.”
+It's pretty straight forward.
 Remove the previous code from `main.js` and add this code.
 Take a look on this.

 {% highlight javascript %}

 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'Worker'
     },
     work: function(){
         return this.get('name')  +  'is working.';
     }
 });

 {% endhighlight %}

-In the above code we are defining the class and setting some default values like for name, age and occupation.
+In the above code, we are defining the class and set some default values like for name, age, and occupation.

 ## Fire up the console and fire these commands
-Now if checkout chrome we can see lot of cool awesome things.
+Now if checkout chrome we can see a lot of cool awesome things.
 Type these commands one by one.

 {% highlight javascript %}